January 14, 2020

 • Made in China.

 The Cuisinart Professional Series has a wraparound disc bottom.
-This design is similar to high-end bottom-clad cookware like Demeyere Atlantis, but with an all aluminum encapsulated base.
+This design is similar to high-end disc-clad cookware like Demeyere Atlantis, but with an all aluminum encapsulated base.

-The wraparound design minimizes the heat discontinuity found in most disc-clad cookware without a wraparound disc (like Chef's Classic, below).
+The thick, wraparound design minimizes the heat discontinuity found in most disc-clad cookware with a smaller, thinner disc (like Chef's Classic, below).

 The Cuisinart Professional Series is a strong competitor to the higher-end (and much more expensive) disc clad cookware.
 We deducted half a point for the disc cladding, but if you don't think this will bother you, you can consider this to have 4-star heating properties.